Nobody (Keith Sweat song): Release history

-Popular culture
+In popular culture

-In 2019, Keith Sweat did a parody of his song called "Nobody (Sweat Defense Remix)" for the product called Old Spice Sweat Defense where he takes shots at the men deodorant brand and defends Washington Redskins rookie Montez Sweat's last name in the process.
+In 2019, Keith Sweat did a parody of his song called "Nobody (Sweat Defense Remix)" for the product called Old Spice Sweat Defense where he takes shots at the men's deodorant brand and defends Washington Redskins rookie Montez Sweat's last name in the process.
+This was never broadcast as a commercial for television, but instead can be viewed online on YouTube.